Main Content

 expand all

-Base geometry that represents the ground pane that the tire contacts.
-You must connect this port to the Infinite Plane or Grid Surface block.
+Base geometry that represents the surface that the tire contacts.
+The contact surface can move or be fixed relative to the world frame.
+You must connect this port to an Infinite Plane or Grid Surface block.

 Frame